Age and female fertility: Quantification of effect

-According to the National Institute for Health and Clinical Excellence (NICE) over 80 out of every 100 women aged under 40 who have regular unprotected sexual intercourse will get pregnant within 1 year of trying.
-In the second year the percentage rises to over 90%.
+According to the National Institute for Health and Care Excellence (NICE) over 80% of women aged under 40 who have regular unprotected sexual intercourse will become pregnant within 1 year of trying.
+In the second year this percentage rises to over 90%.

 A 2004 study by Henri Leridon, PhD, an epidemiologist with the French Institute of Health and Medical Research, of women trying to get pregnant, without using fertility drugs or in vitro fertilization, had the following results on rates of conception by age: